ethanjli/phyllo/transport.md

 | __Length__   | 4                     | 1                          | ...          |
 | __Contents__ | Protected Section CRC | Payload Protocol Type Code | Buffer bytes |

-The CRC field specifies the computed 32-bit CRC of the protected section (consisting of the type field and the payload) and is represented as a big-endian 32-bit number.
+The CRC field specifies the computed 32-bit CRC of the protected section (consisting of the type field and the payload) and is represented as a big-endian 32-bit number in network byte order (big-endian).
 The type field specifies the protocol which should be used to handle the payload and is represented as a single byte (`0x00` - `0xff`).
 The CRC field allows for detection of data corruption in the type or payload, as a comprehensive form of error detection.
 The 32-bit CRC is computed using polynomial `0x000001ed` ([Ray32sub8](https://users.ece.cmu.edu/~koopman/pubs/ray06_crcalgorithms.pdf), which is exceptionally fast and computational cost similar to a normal CRC16 computation by the precomputed table lookup algorithm.
 The CRC parameters are as follows:

 - Width: 32 bits
 - Polynomial: `0x000001ed`